poretsky/multispeech/README.md

 Multispeech utilizes third party speech synthesis software to perform actual TTS transformation.
 Being capable to detect language by text nature it can automatically choose an appropriate TTS for each one.
-For the moment English, German, French, Italian, Spanish, Brazilian Portuguese and Russian languages are supported.
+For the moment English, German, French, Italian, Spanish, Portuguese and Russian languages are supported.

 To bootstrap the project do the following: